How to Buy the Right Central Heating Radiator

 How Can You Reduce Central Heating Costs?

 There are several methods to help reduce the cost of heating during the colder months of the year.
 It is critical to check the insulation of a home, for hundreds of pounds can otherwise be spent heating the great outdoors.
 Should you find that your central heating radiators are functioning properly, you then need to check suspect spots such as an attic.
 Improper insulation can have a drastic effect on heat loss.
-Should you notice a great deal of ice on your roof, this is likely the cause.
+Should you notice ice dams on the edge of your roof, this is likely the cause.
 However, also check for drafts around windows and doors.
 If you have the option, purchase double-glazed windows for added protection.
 A few other tips and tricks are:

 - Check to make sure your heating systems are running efficiently